lsst-uk/ARCHIVE-lasair-lsst/filter/README.md

 First clean out the local database.

   * ingestStreamThreaded.py
-Runs the Kafka consumer, can be multi-threaded.
+Runs the Kafka consumer, can be multi-process.
 For each alert, it pushes the objects and sherlock_crossmaxtches to the local database

   * insert_query.py